Trump indicted: In historic first, ex-president faces federal charges

 The Justice Department was expected to make public a seven-count indictment ahead of a historic court appearance next week in the midst of a 2024 presidential campaign punctuated by criminal prosecutions in multiple states.

-The indictment carries unmistakably grave legal consequences, including the possibility of prison if Mr. Trump’s convicted.
+The indictment carries unmistakably grave legal consequences, including the possibility of prison if Mr. Trump is convicted.

 But it also has enormous political implications, potentially upending a Republican presidential primary that Mr. Trump had been dominating and testing anew the willingness of GOP voters and party leaders to stick with a now twice-indicted candidate who could face still more charges.
 And it sets the stage for a sensational trial centered on claims that a man once entrusted to safeguard the nation’s most closely guarded secrets willfully, and illegally, hoarded sensitive national security information.